 In his video Being a Minimalist the creator JP Sears jokes about the extremes of Minimalism.
 A lot of people moved to Minimalism out of different reasons: From being overwhelmed of capitalism and the accelerating speed of life, to caring about the ecosystem, as result of balancing sick excesses like fast-fashion and constantly rising consumption of resources, to people just following a trend to feel unique or setting a statement on their wealth, by not having stuff as a symbol of status.

 On the other side of the spectrum, you can see the extreme Minimalists, living out of a box, owning 19 items, racing to be the most minimal Minimalists, sitting in empty rooms on the floor.
-And of course you are only allowed to use white and some black colors for everything as a extreme Minimalist.
+And of course, you are only allowed to use white and some black colors for everything as an extreme Minimalist.
 This form of Minimalism is only suitable for a few people.
 It deters a lot of people to try out Minimalism.
-But it’s definitely helpful for being interviewed in media, selling your book or being invited to conferences.
+But it’s definitely helpful for being interviewed in media, selling your book, or being invited to conferences.

 Critics of Minimalism describe it as cold, empty, without personality.
-People following Minimalism would deny their past or prove their inability for connection to other people.
-It would be a hopeless attempt to control the life, as Linda Tutmann described Minimalism in her ZEIT article Alles mein.
+People following Minimalism would deny their past or prove their inability to connect to other people.
+It would be a hopeless attempt to control life, as Linda Tutmann described Minimalism in her ZEIT article Alles mein.

-The wrong reasons might be diverse: Boredom, inner emptiness, desire of status, procrastination, the uncomfortable feeling of thinking of oneself, the attempt of freezing time for nostalgic reasons and many more.
+The wrong reasons might be diverse: Boredom, inner emptiness, the desire of status, procrastination, the uncomfortable feeling of thinking of oneself, the attempt of freezing time for nostalgic reasons, and many more.

 Minimalism is the reduction of quantity.